lbako801/MySQL-CLI/README.md

-# MySQL-CLI- AN Employee Database Management System
+# CLI-PRO- AN Employee Database Management System
 Welcome to the Employee Database Management System!
 This is a command-line application that allows business owners to view and manage the departments, roles, and employees in their company.
 With this application, you can easily organize and plan your business.
 # Table of Contents
 - [MySQL-CLI- AN Employee Database Management System](#mysql-cli--an-employee-database-management-system)